oidc-sweden/specifications/openid-fed-profile.md

 > - Resolving Trust Chains and Metadata
 >    - Requirements for resolvers
 >    - Requirements for caching and handling the resolve response

-Får inte lita på ett response längre än vad ingående trust marks är giltiga.
+>    - A consumer must not trust a response longer than its validity

-Resolver builds from top down!
+>    - Resolver builds from top down!

-Can we allow to not include trust chain?
+>    - Limitation: Trust chains must be included according to the spec, but is not needed in most cases.

-> Simplest way for handling trusted certs - only to resolver.
+> - Simplest way for handling trusted certs - only to resolver.

 <a name="trust-marks"></a>
 ## 5. Trust Marks

 > - Requirements and recommendations
 > - Validation process
-> - Prefer using short-lived (no revocation will be needed)
+> - Short-lived (no revocation will be needed) vs. Long-lived (status check required)
->     - For those, we probably want to include a trust mark-pointer in Entity Configuration.
->     - Up-side: Trust mark status endpoint will not be required
+>     - For short-lived, we probably want to include a trust mark-pointer in Entity Configuration.
+Up-side: Trust mark status endpoint will not be required
 > - Trust mark types, i.e., URL - Recommendation that this URL is related to the Entity Identifier of the TMI.
-> - [Trust mark requests: MUST/SHOULD require client authentication at the endpoint]
+> - [Trust mark requests: Require client authentication at the endpoint?
+Depends on intended usage.]
 > - We need to write about a registration entity requesting trust marks on behalf of a registered entity.
 In some settings, an entity may not even know that it should posses a certain trust mark.
-- > Also, the profile should discuss having the trust marks at a superior entity statement.
+> - Also, the profile should discuss having the trust marks at a superior entity statement.
 The main spec. states that trust marks SHOULD only be stored in an entity configuration.
 A lot of reasons why this is not always a good idea.

-Policy that a trustmark older than a configurable value must/should be checked for validity against a tm status endpoint.
+> - Policy that a trustmark older than a configurable value must/should be checked for validity against a tm status endpoint.

-Self-signed: loa3-unspecified
+> - Self-signed: for example for `loa3-unspecified`.

 <a name="metadata"></a>
 ## 6. Metadata